-In April 2015, an accounting pronouncement was issued by the FASB to update the guidance related to the presentation of debt issuance costs.
+On January 1, 2016, the Company adopted the accounting pronouncement issued by the FASB to update the guidance related to the presentation of debt issuance costs.
 This guidance requires debt issuance costs, related to a recognized debt liability, be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability rather than being presented as an asset.
-This pronouncement is effective retrospectively for fiscal years beginning after December 15, 2015, with early adoption permitted.
-The Company intend to adopt this pronouncement on January 1, 2016, and the adoption will not have a material impact on its financial position and/or results of operations.
+The Company adopted this pronouncement on a retrospective basis, and the adoption did not have a material impact on the consolidated financial position and/or results of operations.